 You should expect to complete 3 hours of homework per week in addition to class attendance and exam revision

 Students who apply to study these courses with us will be invited to attend a session at the college to complete an online assessment.
 This will show us which level you are ready to study at.

 This course is likely to be suitable for learners who have recent experience of studying English either at Functional Skills or GCSE level.

-Students will sit the national public GCSE exams in accordance with the timetable set by the Awarding Organisation.
+Students will sit the national public GCSE exams in accordance with the timetable set by the Awarding Body.
 These take place outside of normal lesson times, during the day.
 Students will also sit an internal Spoken Language assessment during normal lesson time.